vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [How long does it take from a refund is made until the money is in the customer's account?](#how-long-does-it-take-from-a-refund-is-made-until-the-money-is-in-the-customers-account)

-It's completely fine to use "reserve capture" almost like "direct capture":
+**Important:** It's completely fine to use "reserve capture" almost like "direct capture": Just do the capture right after the reservation.
-Just do the capture right after the reservation.
+The user experience is exactly the same, and you have the opportunity to a `/cancel` with instant effect instead of a `/refund` that takes days.

 See: [When should I use "Direct Capture"?](#wwhen-should-i-use-direct-capture)

 ### When should I use "Direct Capture"?